 Why not import CSV directly?
 QuickBooks Online and Desktop both prefer the QBO/OFX format because it includes bank account identifiers and transaction IDs that prevent duplicate imports.
 CSV imports require manual column mapping every time — .qbo files just work.

 Upload any bank statement PDF — digital or scanned.
-Documentric accepts files from any bank worldwide, up to 50 MB.
+Documentric accepts files from any of 10,000+ banks worldwide, up to 50 MB.

 Click export and receive a .qbo file formatted to the OFX 2.1 standard — ready to import into any version of QuickBooks.